signetlabdei/DESERT_Underwater/coding_rules.md

 # Coding rules

-This file shows the coding rules of the project.
+This page provides a set of rules to follow when contributing to the `DESERT_Underwater`.

 ## Indentation